 - Most importantly, we coordinate with your seller or broker to ensure a smooth closing process.

-What are some of the benefits of financing with a marine specific lender?
+What are some of the benefits of financing with a marine, RV or aircraft specific lender?

 Longer Terms: Typically we are able to amortize loans up to 20 years, which also means lower monthly payments.

-Faster Decisions: Because the marine portfolio banks are familiar with the product, there is no time lost in understanding what they are lending on.
+Faster Decisions: ecause the marine, RV and aircraft portfolio banks are familiar with the product, there is no time lost in understanding what they are lending on.

 Lower Down Payments: Most banks require 25% down on big-ticket items.
 Our lenders offer products requiring as little as 15% cash, or trade equity in the transaction.